mkorchuck/martakorczak.com/content/research/_index.md

 math: false
 ---
 #### The Political Risks of Separating<br>(Local) News from Entertainment
-<span style="font-size:0.7em;">  Voters no longer rely on daily TV news broadcasts or newspapers to learn about political matters.
-In 2023, the average American devoted merely 37% of daily media consumption time to traditional media channels, a significant decline from 68% in 2011.
-This trend reflects a broader change in media markets: where traditional media once bundled news with entertainment—compelling viewers to consume both—digital technologies
+<span style="font-size:0.7em;">  Voters no longer rely on daily TV news broadcasts or newspapers to learn about political matters.<br>In 2023, the average American devoted merely 37% of daily media consumption time to traditional media channels,<br>a significant decline from 68% in 2011.
+This trend reflects a broader change in media markets:<br>where traditional media once bundled news with entertainment—compelling viewers to consume both—digital technologies
-now enable more granular, independent consumption patterns.
-Consumers can now selectively subscribe to movie streaming services or specialized news platforms, rendering news and entertainment increasingly economic substitutes.
-In this paper I show how this decoupling of media consumption can affect political outcomes, focusing on the rent-seeking behavior of politicians.
-My results are especially relevant for relatively smaller constituencies (subnational: regional or municipal), where political journalism might be at larger risk of bankruptcy than at the national or international level. </span> \
+now enable more granular, independent consumption patterns.<br> Consumers can now selectively subscribe to movie streaming services or specialized news platforms, rendering news and entertainment increasingly economic substitutes.<br>In this paper I show how this decoupling of media consumption can affect political outcomes, focusing on the rent-seeking behavior of politicians.<br>My results are especially relevant for relatively smaller constituencies (subnational: regional or municipal), where political journalism might be at larger risk of bankruptcy than at the national or international level. </span> \
 <span style="font-size:0.65em;"> Presented at:\
-Nottingham Interdisciplinary Centre for Economic and Political Research (NICEP) 2024 conference \
-IX Hurwicz Workshop on Mechanism Design Theory in Warsaw \
-UniCatt Political Economy Research Day in Milan
+Nottingham Interdisciplinary Centre for Economic and Political Research (NICEP) 2024 conference<br>IX Hurwicz Workshop on Mechanism Design Theory in Warsaw<br>UniCatt Political Economy Research Day in Milan
 </span>

-#### Do High-Stakes Exams Deter Women From Studying Further?
-#### Lessons From Economics PhD Programs
+#### Do High-Stakes Exams Deter Women From Studying Further?<br>Lessons From Economics PhD Programs
 <span style="font-size:0.8em;"> with [Christina Sarah Hauser](https://sites.google.com/view/christinasarahhauser)\
 *Preregistered #162862 on AsPredicted.org*</span> \
 <span style="font-size:0.65em;">[draft coming soon]</span> \